astropy/astropy/docs/stats/lombscargle.rst

     inset.set_ylabel('mag')

+The dotted line shows the periodogram level corresponding to a false alarm probability of 0.1.
 This example demonstrates that for irregularly-sampled data, the Lomb-Scargle periodogram can be sensitive to frequencies higher than the average Nyquist frequency: the above data are sampled at an average rate of roughly one observation per night, and the periodogram relatively cleanly reveals the true period of 0.41 days.